ptkdev/aboutmeinfo-telegram-bot/README.md

 -   [✔️] Share your steam profile on Telegram
 -   [✔️] Share your linkedin profile on Telegram
 -   [✔️] Share your youtube profile on Telegram
+-   [✔️] Share your spotify playlist on Telegram
 -   [✔️] Share your discord profile on Telegram
 -   [✔️] Share your onlyfans profile on Telegram
 -   [✔️] Share your website on Telegram